 You know the mantra: Wash your hands for 20 seconds, or for the length of time it takes to sing Happy Birthday twice.
 In addition to washing after using the restroom and before preparing food, now you need to be sure to scrub up or use hand sanitizer anytime you leave your house, after getting the mail, after signing for a package, and so on.

 For many of us, this means we’re washing dozens of times per day – and that can make your hands feel dry, tight, and itchy.
 The secret here is to use a mild soap and a thick moisturizer every time you wash.
-While hand sanitizer with a high ratio of alcohol is great for killing germs, it can also really do a number on your skin.
-Whenever possible, opt for soap and warm water (it does not have to be hot) over hand sanitizer.
+Unfortunately, while hand sanitizer with a high ratio of alcohol is great for killing germs, it can also really do a number on your skin.
+So whenever possible, opt for soap and warm water (it does not have to be hot) overhand sanitizer.

-We know that masks work to reduce the transmission of COVID-19, and we urge you to wear them as appropriate during your errands, your workday, and other times when you need to be near other people who you don’t live with.
-Unfortunately, masks can exacerbate acne on your chin, nose, and cheeks if you’re prone to it.
+We know that masks work to reduce the transmission of COVID-19, and we urge you to wear them as appropriate during your errands, your workday, and other times when you need to be near other people with who you don’t live.
+But, unfortunately, masks can exacerbate acne on your chin, nose, and cheeks if you’re prone to it.
 Here are some tips:

 - Use paper or cotton masks that are completely clean and dry.
 Synthetic fabrics can keep your skin warmer and increase perspiration.

 - Throw away or wash masks frequently.
 If you’re prone to acne, it is best to change out your mask every few hours, if possible.
 Stocking up on inexpensive cotton masks is a great way to save money and the environment.